Find Affordable College Courses

 $45,230 Average Tuition & Fees

-With a ranking of #9, Sacred Heart University did quite well on this year’s best value schools for communication sciences students.
-Sacred Heart is a medium-sized private not-for-profit school located in the large suburb of Fairfield.
+Sacred Heart University did quite well in this year’s ranking of the best value schools for communication sciences students.
+It came in at #9 on the list.
+Sacred Heart is a medium-sized private not-for-profit school located in the suburb of Fairfield.

 Full Communication Sciences at Sacred Heart University Report